-Meghan Markle's Quotes About Why She Quit Social Media Makes So Much Sense
+Meghan Markle Got Real About Why She Quit Social Media A Long Time Ago

 Years ago, Meghan Markle made the decision to live her life social media free.
 While Meghan's life still plays out in the spotlight, she's chosen to not only abstain from posting on social media apps, but also from looking at what others have to say about her in cyberspace — and for good reason.
 We could all learn a little something from Meghan Markle's quotes about why she quit social media.